 These are some of the questions I asked myself when I was thinking about the logistics of becoming a digital nomad.
 If you’re considering the same lifestyle, they may look familiar!

-The answer, at least for me, was finding a full-time remote job in a technical field.
+The answer, at least for me, was two-fold: finding a remote job in a technical field, and founding a company where I work as a freelance writer and editor.

-If the internet is to be believed, the realm of remote work seems to belong solely to freelancers and creative types.
+If the internet is to be believed, the realm of remote work seems to belong solely to creative types.

 This just isn’t the case.

-After a while, I got burnt out on constant nomadism and planted my feet for two years in one place (Austin, Texas) to gain some stability and save some money.
-That didn’t last long, though – my feet got itchy again, so now I’m working from the road on a 40-hour-a-week basis with a different company.
+After a while, I got burnt out on constant nomadism and planted my feet for a few years in one place (Austin, Texas) to gain some stability and save some money.
+That didn’t last long, though – my feet got itchy again, so now I’m working from the road with a different company.

 If traveling while working a salaried position (and pulling in that consistent moo-lah) sounds like something you might be interested in, there are job boards and websites like FlexJobs and WeWorkRemotely dedicated to people looking for full-time remote work.
 Some of the more commonly searched job sites like Indeed, LinkedIn, and others will also have remote work listed on them occasionally.